FRACTALS and how to trade the fractal indicator

-- They provide for a good entry method;
+- They provide for a safe entry method;

-- Yet even more important; they also provide places for great stop losses;
+- Even more important; they also provide places for great stop losses;

 - Fractals are natural support and resistance levels;

-- Fractals on higher time frames can be/spot major levels;
+- Fractals on higher time frames can be/spot significant levels;

 - Fractals can be useful for placement of Fibonacci retracement levels;

-- Last but not least: Fractals are a great method of determining the trend (without bias).
+- Last but not least: Fractals are an excellent method of determining the trend (without bias).

-Before we explain how to use fractals for FX trading, let me explain you whether you actually use Fractals in your trading?
+Before we explain how to use fractals for FX trading, let me tell you whether you use Fractals in your trading?
 What is your experience so far?
 Before we go into the practical side of things, let us first take a look at the basics.

-The fractal indicator is invented and created by the great trader Bill Williams.
+The fractal indicator as first created by the great trader Bill Williams.
 Any trader should be able to add the indicator without any problems.
-For MT 4 users: go to “Insert”, “Indicators”, “Bill Williams”, “Fractals”.
+For MT 4 users: go to “Insert,” “Indicators”, “Bill Williams,” “Fractals.”

-Fractals are strongly connected to either chaos theory or mathematics.
+Fractals base on either chaos theory or mathematics.

 1) In chaos theory the market is fractal in nature: